 Dún Laoghaire, Co Dublin The Methodist Church, Northumberland Avenue, Dun Laoghaire.
 Sunday Service 11am.
 Our services can also be accessed online at www.dlmc.org

-Dundrum Methodist Church Co.
-Dublin -Sunday Service is at 10:30am, with tea and coffee served afterwards.
-Tuesday night Bible study is currently on Zoom from 8pm.
+Dundrum Methodist Church, Co.
+Dublin -Sunday Services are at 10am and 11:30am, with tea and coffee served afterwards.
+Tuesday night Bible study is at 8pm.
+Friday Morning Prayer is from 7am to 7:30am.
+Just click on the link on our website.
+ALL WELCOME.
 For further details, visit: https://dundrummethodist.ie -Minister, Rev. Stephen Taylor

-Monaghan, Aughnacloy, and Ballynanny 1st and 3rd Sunday at Dawson Street, Monaghan at 10:30am, 2nd and 4th Sunday at Moore Street, Aughnacloy at 10:30am, and each Sunday at 12 noon at Ballynanny Road, Ballygawley.
+Monaghan, Aughnacloy, and Ballynanny ...1st and 3rd Sunday at 10:30am on Dawson Street, Monaghan Town.
+Then, 2nd and 4th Sunday at 10:30am on Moore Street, Aughnacloy, Co.
+Tyrone.
+Each Sunday at 12 noon at Ballynanny Road, Ballygawley, Co.
+Tyrone.
 Rotating on 5th Sunday as announced.
 All Welcome.
 Minister, Rev. William Newell.

 Portlaoise, Mountmellick and Athy -10am at Portlaoise (with Holy Communion) and 11:45am at Athy (Holy Communion).
 We meet on Sunday afternoon at Mountmellick at 4pm -again, with Holy Communion.
 For more information, visit: https://laoiskildaremethodist.com/